1. 1 year ago

 I'd cum gallons, but it's more likely we see Mariupol sieged or the rail lines cut with artillery, a long slow drive to Kherson, and then finally Crimea gets besieged when the bridge is blown and Ukraine basically just waits for the whole peninsula to starve.

-• 1 year ago
+• 2 years ago

 Anonymous

 Call me a doomer but I don't see how they can capture Crimea.
-There's only like 3 ways of entering that peninsula and they're both tight as fuck and super exposed.
+There's only like 3 ways of entering that peninsula and they're both tight as frick and super exposed.
 Donbabwe militia armed with sticks could hold in Armyansk.

-• 1 year ago
+• 2 years ago

 Anonymous